kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Output:
     //   Access-Control-Allow-Methods: *
     //
-    // When the field AllowCredentials is specified, the gateway must specify
+    // When the `AllowCredentials` field is specified and `AllowMethods`
+    // field specified with the `*` wildcard, the gateway must specify
-    // one HTTP method in the value of the Access-Control-Allow-Methods response
+    // one HTTP method in the value of the Access-Control-Allow-Methods
-    // header, instead of specifying the `*` wildcard.
-The value of the header
+    // response header.
+The value of the header `Access-Control-Allow-Methods`
-    // Access-Control-Allow-Methods same as the Access-Control-Request-Method
+    // is same as the `Access-Control-Request-Method` header provided by
-    // header provided by the client.
+    // the client.
+    //
+    // If the header `Access-Control-Request-Method` is not included in
+    // the request, the gateway will omit the `Access-Control-Allow-Methods`
+    // response header, instead of specifying the `*` wildcard.
+A Gateway
+    // implementation may choose to add implementation-specific default methods.
     //
     // Input:
     //   Access-Control-Request-Method: PUT